mathjax/MathJax-docs/web/start.rst

 There are many options that can be set in this way.
-See the section on :ref:`web-configuration` for more details, and on :ref:`Configurating Components <options-components>` for information on the available options for the various components.
+See the section on :ref:`web-configuration` for more details, and on :ref:`configuring-mathjax` for information on the available options for the various components.

 -----